 A Known Stranger

 We exited the muddy streets onto the expressway.
 I kept stealing glances towards the driver’s seat.
-Seating next to me was a man who loves me beyond my imagination, yet all I could do was address him as my friend.
+Sitting next to me was a man who loves me beyond my imagination, yet all I could do was address him as my friend.

 About an hour ago I had made a call sharing my problem of withdrawing cash from the cash machine in the campus, since it was temporarily out of service; he had suggested taking me out to the city.
 After initially refusing I had agreed since the payment to the college was essential the very next day.